This Step: Get a Learner Permit

 Get a Learner Permit in Vermont

-Under Vermont's Graduated Driver Licensing (GDL) system, you're eligible to begin driving at 15.
+Under Vermont's Graduated Driver Licensing (GDL) system, you're eligible to begin driving at 15 years old.
 But before you can get behind the wheel you must first obtain a learner's permit.

 A) Ace a Few DMV Permit Practice Tests